twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 ### Deploy, test, and diagnose your Twilio runtime

 To deploy, you will need either some environment variables set or manually input the `accountSid` and `authToken` in the `provider.config` section of your `serverless.yml`.
-You can find the crednentials in [the Twilio Console](https://www.twilio.com/console/).
+You can find the credentials in [the Twilio Console](https://www.twilio.com/console/).

 ```yaml
 service: your-service # update this with your service name